mpvader/dbus-p1/README.md

 # dbus-p1
-Read gasmeter from a Dutch energy meter via the P1 port, using the DSMR protocols.
+A [Venus](https://github.com/victronenergy/venus/wiki) driver that reads the utility gas meter readings from a Dutch energy meter.
+Using the P1 serial port, DSMR spec.

 DSMR is short for Dutch Smart Meter Requirements, somehow related to NTA8130.